ksu-is/BlockTock/ProjectRoadMap.md

 - [x] 4.
 Commit open source license to repo in main branch.
 - [x] 5.
 Find first existing example code and test the code.
 - [x] 6.
 Find second existing example code and test the code.
 - [x] 7.
-Plan goals for project.
-    - [ ] Have a button to select Windows or Mac host file.
-    - [ ] Have an input for websites to be blocked.
-    - [ ] Have a timer for how long websites should be blocked for, maybe a countdown on the screen.
-    - [ ] Make sure they are unblocked after.
-    - [ ] Make steps user-friendly so they're easy to set up.
-- [ ] 8.
-Start coding
+Test existing codes
     - [x] test examplecode1 and get it running, reporting on any issues and documenting how to make it work
-        - [ ] cons: does not block every website in the URL file, does not manually unblock all websites
+        - [x] cons: does not block every website in the URL file, does not manually unblock all websites
     - [x] test examplecode2 and get it running, reporting on any issues and documenting how to make it work
         - [x] cons: did not have an unblock function
         - [x] pros: GUI setup
     - [x] test examplecode3 and get it running, reporting on any issues and documenting how to make it work
         - [x] cons: did not like the look of the GUI, had to edit the code itself to make it function
-        - [x] pros: the block and unblock function, web add function
+        - [x] pros: the block and unblock function, web add function- [x]
+- [ ] 8.
+Have this done by sprint 2:
+    - [ ] Have basic GUI set up.
+    - [ ] Have an input for websites to be blocked.
+    - [ ] Have a timer for how long websites should be blocked for.
 - [ ] 9.
-Update "How It Works" in the README file.
+Have this done by sprint 3:
+    - [ ] Have a button to select Windows or Mac host file.
+    - [ ] Make sure they are unblocked after timer runs out.
+    - [ ] Maybe add a countdown on the screen.
 - [ ] 10.
+Update "How It Works" in the README file, so that it is user friendly.
+- [ ] 11.
 Create a PowerPoint presentation.